Julian/Ivoire/FAQ.rst

 I don't know!
 I think it's interesting.
-I also think it should be done in a way that doesn't require too much investment and risk, which is why I chose to do it in a way that can be transparently (or explicitly if necessary) translated back into "normal" ``unittest.TestCase``\s.
+I also think it should be done in a way that doesn't require too much investment and risk, which is why I chose to do it in a way that also can be transparently (or explicitly if necessary) translated back into "normal" ``unittest.TestCase``\s, so that existing tools can make use of the specs.

-I think the latter is also a good demo of what you can do with import hooks (path hooks), which can be confusing or magick-y but hopefully also do some good.
+For what it's worth, I think the latter is also a good demo of a simple thing you can do with import hooks (path hooks), which can be confusing or magick-y but hopefully also do some good.

 To be a bit more specific, I like the renaming and refocusing that BDD tries to promote, and that's a thing that just adding new vocabulary like ``describe`` and ``it`` can accomplish in a small way.
 That being said, Python isn't as suited for writing DSLs in it's own syntax as much as Ruby is.

-In ``Ivoire``'s standalone mode this means that tests suffer from some pretty big problems if you're not careful: Since ``with`` statements don't introduce new scopes, your tests aren't isolated at the language level from each other.
+In Ivoire's standalone mode this means that specs suffer from some pretty big problems if you're not careful.
+Since ``with`` statements don't introduce new scopes, your tests aren't isolated at the language level from each other, so you need to be extra careful there.
-So be careful.
 This is a non-issue in transformation mode, thankfully (though that has other smaller disadvantages).

 Why does it only support transformation in Python 3.3?
 ------------------------------------------------------

-Mostly since the Python import stack has mostly been done and redone a few times over its lifetime, most recently in the form of ``importlib``.
-Python 3.3 has a bunch of useful things that make it easy to do what ``Ivoire`` needs to do.
-Until I get a chance to try out the backports of it, it's going to need to be Python 3.3+.
+Mostly since the Python import stack has been done and redone a few times over its lifetime, most recently in the form of ``importlib``.
+Python 3.3 has a bunch of useful things that make it easy to do what Ivoire needs to do without reimplementing things like ``__import__``.
+So, until I get a chance to try out the backports of ``importlib``, it's going to need to be Python 3.3+ for that.

 This isn't like RSpec.